Goodbye Mr Mackenzie: Early career (1984–1987)

 The band began when Martin Metcalfe moved on from his first band Teenage Dog Orgy in 1984.
 They were named after author Jean Rhys's 1931 novel After Leaving Mr. Mackenzie.

 Their first single was released through a pilot music industry course run by Bathgate College under the Youth Training Scheme, a split-single 7-inch format of "Death of a Salesman" in 1984.
 Limited to 1,000 copies, and with a track by Lindy Bergman on the flipside, it quickly sold out.
 Shortly after, they signed a management deal with Precious Organisation, who had just launched another Scottish group, Wet Wet Wet.
 Precious managed to include both groups on Honey at the Core, a 1986 compilation of up and coming Scottish acts compiled by Glasgow Herald journalist John Williamson, and released the band's first commercial single "The Rattler".
 The single suffered from a lack of distribution, but received airplay on Radio One and Radio Clyde.
-A home-made music video for the single was broadcast on The Chart Show.
+A video shot by Clyde Cable Vision for "Blip" on their Glasgow Channel was broadcast on The Chart Show.
 The band also performed "The Rattler" on The Tube.
 Precious organised an A&R showcase in Glasgow but, as the band did not receive any interest from the labels invited, they chose to leave Precious.